PHOTOS Interface in C++; Technical and Physics Documentation: Requirements of the PHOTOS Interface

-The C++ version of the {\tt PHOTOS} interface implements all functionality of its predecessor, the {\tt PHOTOS} version 2.15 \cite{Golonka:2005pn} coded in {\tt FORTRAN}.
-The program is prepared for installation of the process-dependent correcting weights of refs \cite{Golonka:2006tw,Nanava:2009vg} into its public available version. {\tt PHOTOS} can be attached to any Monte-Carlo program, provided that its output is available through a {\tt HepMC} \cite{Dobbs:2001ck} event record.
+The {\tt C++} version of the {\tt PHOTOS} interface implements all functionality of its predecessor, {\tt PHOTOS} version 2.15 \cite{Golonka:2005pn} coded in {\tt FORTRAN}.
+The program has the process-dependent correcting weights of refs \cite{Golonka:2006tw,Nanava:2009vg} installed. {\tt PHOTOS} can be attached to any Monte-Carlo program, provided that its output is available through an event record for which an interface has been provided.
+The default distribution of {\tt PHOTOS} contains an interface for the {\tt HepMC} \cite{Dobbs:2001ck} event record, as well as an interface for an old {\tt FORTRAN} event record, {\tt HEPEVT} \footnote{This standard is less commonly used, thus the interface to it is less tested.}.

 It seems that {\tt HepMC} will remain a generally accepted standard for the near future.
 However, already now several different options for how {\tt HepMC} is used are widespread.
 The possibility of the flexible adaptation of our event record interface to different options has been considered in the design, drawing experience from {\tt MC-TESTER} \cite{Davidson:2008ma,Golonka:2002rz}.
-We have also envisaged the possibility that {\tt HepMC} may one day be replaced by another standard of event record, and we have provided a way to extend the interface to a possible new event record standard as well.